KinTsume/clone-tabnews/README.md

 ### VS code Timeline

 VS Code have a timeline that shows all the changes on the project even if the program was closed.
-Clicking in one of those changes shows the difference between the file back then and the current file.
+Clicking in one of those changes shows the difference between the file back then and the current.

 ## Git

-- |git log|: lista os _commits_ do repositório
+- |git log|: list the repository _commits_
-- |git add|: sobe alterações para a _staging area_
+- |git add|: add the changes to the _staging area_
-- |git commit|: realiza novos _commits_
+- |git commit|: make new _commits_
-- |git commit --amend|: substitui o _commit_ anterior por um novo, mas aproveita as alterações
+- |git commit --amend|: replace the previous _commit_ with a new one, but keep the changes
-- |git diff|: calcula a diferença entre as versões/alterações dos arquivos
+- |git diff|: Calculate the difference between versions/changes on the files